 How is Solar Power Unfavorable for Society?

 Being a solar power manufacturer is a lucrative business in today’s era.
-However, in the long run, there are particular challenges that can cause significant trouble.
+However, in the long run, particular challenges can cause significant trouble.

-Despite falling under the renewable energy category and having multiple environmental benefits, there are a few downsides to be considered.
+Despite falling under the renewable energy category and having multiple environmental benefits, a few downsides must be considered.
 They are as follows:

 High Energy Demands

 There are many discussions on how solar is a clean energy form beneficial for the earth in several ways.
-However, when you dig a little deeper, you will find that the entire procedure and equipment used also consumes a significant amount of resources.
+However, when you dig a little deeper, you will find that the entire procedure and equipment also consume significant resources.

-Solar panels require construction elements like quartz, aluminum, copper, etc. Such components must be mined, extracted, processed, transported, and stored before being used for the formation of a panel.
+Solar panels require construction elements like quartz, aluminum, copper, etc. Such components must be mined, extracted, processed, transported, and stored before forming a panel.

 The processing stage alone requires plenty of heat to work on quartz.
-Similarly, the manufacturing process also needs to be highly precise, thus warranting the need for non-renewable energy resources.
+Similarly, the manufacturing process must also be highly precise, thus warranting the need for non-renewable energy resources.

 Buckle Up for a Panel